Doris Pearl (Shaw) Taylor

 You have free articles remaining.

-Those left to honor her memory include her son: Michael Taylor, Annawan, Ill.; daughters: Christine Dersch, Savannah, Ga., Cathleen (Barry) Thompson, Minooka, Ill.; grandchildren: Ross and Reid Dersch, Savannah, Ga., Doyle and Derek Thompson, Minooka, Ill., Julie (Taylor) Eagle, Enterprise, Ala., and Jonathon (Christine) Taylor, Peoria, Ill.; great-grandchildren: Tori, Rain and Reagan Eagle, Ashlyn Taylor; sisters: Shirley (Vernon) Bollengier, Geneseo, Ill., Ethel Thompson, Annawan, Ill., Lynda Ferguson, Metamora, Ill., Janet (Ray) King, Metamora, Ill., Deann Crosby, Kewanee, Ill.; and brother: Dwaine (Jeannette) Shaw, Annawan, Ill.
+Those left to honor her memory include her son: Michael Taylor, Annawan, Ill.; daughters: Christine Dersch, Savannah, Ga.; Cathleen (Barry) Thompson, Minooka, Ill.; grandchildren: Ross and Reid Dersch, Savannah; Doyle and Derek Thompson, Minooka, Ill.; Julie (Taylor) Eagle, Enterprise, Ala., and Jonathon (Christine) Taylor, Peoria, Ill.; great-grandchildren: Tori, Rain, and Reagan Eagle; Ashlyn Taylor; sisters: Shirley (Vernon) Bollengier, Geneseo, Ill.; Ethel Thompson, Annawan, Ill.; Lynda Ferguson, Metamora, Ill.; Janet (Ray) King, Metamora, Ill.; Deann Crosby, Kewanee, Ill.; and brother: Dwaine (Jeannette) Shaw, Annawan.

-Doris was preceded in death by her husband, C. William Taylor, Annawan, Ill.; parents, Dorothy and Perle Shaw, Annawan, Ill.; sister: Donna Shaw; nephew: Joshua Shaw, Annawan, Ill.; niece: Kimberli (Crosby) Adams, Naperville, Ill.; and great-nephew: James Bishop, Kewanee, Ill.
+Doris was preceded in death by her husband C. William Taylor, Annawan; parents, Dorothy and Perle Shaw, Annawan; sister: Donna Shaw; nephew: Joshua Shaw, Annawan; niece: Kimberli (Crosby) Adams, Naperville, Ill.; and great-nephew: James Bishop, Kewanee.